This easy, vegan 5-minute black bean dip is perfect for your next get-together, or keep it on hand for afternoon snacking.

 This easy black bean dip fits right in with my healthy living goals.
 You see, I’m a snacker, through and through.
 If I’m going to lose all control of my food willpower, it’s going to happen between meals.
 Darn those cheese and crackers!

-This easy black bean dip recipe (or any of my favorite Healthy Dips for Entertaining & Snacking) fits the bill on three levels – easy, healthy and delicious.
+This zesty black bean dip recipe (or any of my favorite Healthy Dips for Entertaining & Snacking) fits the bill on three levels – easy, healthy and delicious.
 And even better, it takes about 5 minutes to make.
 Short prep time is always a welcome bonus!

 How to make black bean dip:

-Throw all of the ingredients into a food processor and puree until smooth.
+Throw all of the ingredients, except for the cilantro, into a food processor and puree until smooth.
 Scrape down the sides, add the minced cilantro and pulse briefly to combine.
 That’s it!

 A couple of tricks to remember.
 First be sure that the canned black beans are drained and well rinsed.
 Dump the content of the can into a fine mesh sieve and run it under cold water, shaking slightly so that the beans are well rinsed.
 Once the water is off, shake some more to drain the beans.